 Pathways from the qualification:

-The students who undertake tThe students who undertake the CHC33015 – Certificate III in Individual Support (Disability) is provided with advice of further training options.
+Students who undertake the CHC33015 – Certificate III in Individual Support (Disability) are provided with advice of further training options.
 Students who gain this qualification can further their study in a range of Diploma of community services with AIC and Community Service degrees qualifications with other providers.

 Job roles and titles vary across different industry sectors.